 First Competitive Game Played: Bolton Wanderers 3 Everton 1 Division One 14th September 1895.
 Attendance 15,000.

 Last Competitive Game Played: Bolton Wanderers 4 Charlton Athletic 1 Division One 25th April 1997.
 Attendance 21,880.

 Record Attendance: 69,912 v Manchester City, FA Cup 5th Round, 18th February 1933.

 Floodlights first used: 14 October 1957 in a friendly against Heart of Midlothian.

-Club moved to: The Macron Stadium (then called the Reebok Stadium) in 1997.
+Club moved to: The Reebok Stadium in 1997.